-Starting this week, we’ll have Rebecca Schilling taking good care of our lab: We’re thrilled by this new addition to the group!
+Starting in August, we’ll have Rebecca Schilling taking good care of our lab: We’re thrilled by this new addition to the group!

 Postdoc Gabriel Juarez wins first prize (and an iPad!) in MIT’s postdoc poster competition with an elegant, minimalistic poster on how marine bacteria find oil droplets.
 Gabe’s research aims to understand the biophysics of oil degradation.